 Use of Classified Documents and Personal Information

-The Vice President (Student Affairs) must approve use of classified documents or personal information beyond the explicitly stated purpose of collection unless verbal or written approval from the owner of the information is given.
+The Vice-President (Student Affairs) must approve use of classified documents or personal information beyond the explicitly stated purpose of collection unless verbal or written approval from the owner of the information is given.

 Accessing Classified Documents

-Only the Vice President (Student Affairs) and the collector have unrestricted access to the classified documents.
+Only the Vice-President (Student Affairs) and the collector have unrestricted access to the classified documents.

-A requestor wishing to access classified documents must submit a request to the Vice President (Student Affairs) via the Classified Information Request System, and will be granted access to the classified information at the sole discretion of the Vice President (Student Affairs).
+A requestor wishing to access classified documents must submit a request to the Vice-President (Student Affairs) via the Classified Information Request System, and will be granted access to the classified information at the sole discretion of the Vice-President (Student Affairs).
 The Classified Information Request System is outlined in Appendix F of Policy.

 Destroying Classified Documents